-Israel’s national poet, Chaim Nachman Bialik, combined in a unique way his own wish for love and understanding and his people’s desire for a homeland.
+Chaim Nachman Bialik combined in a unique way his personal wish for love and understanding with his people’s desire for a homeland.

 Chaim Nachman Bialik was born in Radi, the Ukraine on January 9, 1873, and died in Vienna, Austria on July 4, 1934, following surgery.
 Fatherless at the age of seven, Bialik received an Orthodox Jewish education.
 In his youth he studied at the Volozhin Yeshiva in Belarus, while leaning toward the enlightenment movement, an attraction that led him to move to Odessa at the age of eighteen.
 There he devoted himself to studying Russian and German, and the reading of secular literature.
 Two years later he married, working for a living as a Hebrew teacher, and a coal dealer, for a decade.